kubedb/docs/docs/guides/mariadb/concepts/mariadb/index.md

 ### spec.version

-`spec.version` is a required field specifying the name of the [MariaDBVersion](/docs/guides/mariadb/concepts/catalog.md) crd where the docker images are specified.
+`spec.version` is a required field specifying the name of the [MariaDBVersion](/docs/guides/mariadb/concepts/mariadb-version) crd where the docker images are specified.
 Currently, when you install KubeDB, it creates the following `MariaDBVersion` resources,

-- `8.0.21`, `8.0.20`, `8.0.14`, `8.0.3`, `8.0-v2`, `8.0-v1`, `8.0`, `8-v1`, `8`
-- `5.7.31`, `5.7.29`, `5.7.25`, `5.7-v2`, `5.7-v1`, `5.7`, `5-v1`, `5`

-### spec.topology

-`spec.topology` is an optional field that provides a way to configure HA, fault-tolerant MariaDB cluster.
-This field enables you to specify the clustering mode.
-Currently, we support only MariaDB Group Replication.
-KubeDB uses `PodDisruptionBudget` to ensure that majority of the group replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained and no data loss has occurred.

-You can specify the following fields in `spec.topology` field,

-- `mode` specifies the clustering mode for MariaDB.
-For now, the supported value is `"GroupReplication"` for MariaDB Group Replication.
-This field is required if you want to deploy MariaDB cluster.

-- `group` is an optional field to configure a group replication.
-It contains the following fields:
-  - `name` is an optional field to specify the name for the group.
-It must be a version 4 UUID if specified.

-  - `baseServerID` is also an optional field.
-On a replication master and each replication slave, the `--server-id` option must be specified to establish a unique replication ID in the range from `1` to `2^32 − 1`.
-Here, “Unique” means that each ID must be different from every other ID in use by any other replication master or slave.
-So, `baseServerID` is needed to calculate a unique server_id for each member.
+- `10.5.8`, `10.4.17`

 ### spec.authSecret